NVIDIA/NeMo/nemo/collections/diffusion/readme.rst

 - MovieGen [2]_
 - Spatio-Temporal DiT (ST-DiT)

-In the architectures using DiT adaLN-Zero, we also use a QK-layernorm for training stability.
-We also support MovieGen training with a Llama-based model architecture that leverages FSDP for large model training (i.e. 30B+ parameters).
+In the architectures using DiT adaLN-Zero, we also use a QK-layernorm for training stability for video diffusion training.
+We also provide an option to use cross-attention with additional conditioning information (i.e. text embeddings) for text-to-video training with the original DiT formulation.

+We also support MovieGen [2]_ training with a Llama-based model architecture that leverages FSDP for large model training (i.e. 30B+ parameters).

 Our framework allows for customizing the DiT architecture while maintaining its scalability, enabling training large DiT models on long sequence lengths.
 We provide functionality for ST-DiT, which utilizes spatial self attention and temporal self attention blocks operating on the spatial and temporal sequence dimensions, respectively.